mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 In prior versions the *MongoS* was responsible for running the *balancer process.
 The balancer process* checks the *chunked distribution of data across the sharded cluster* and looks for certain migration thresholds.
 If it detects that there is an imbalance, it starts a balancer round.
 The *balancer can migrate chunks in parallel*.
 A given *shard* cannot participate in more than one migration at a time.

 So take the *floor of n divided by 2, where n is the number of shards, and you have the number of chunks* that can be migrated in a *balancer round*.
 With this *cluster, I've got three shards*, so I can *migrate -- at most-- one chunk* at a time.
 If we had *four shards, the balancer could migrate up to two chunks* at a time.
-So we're going to need a second round to completely balance this cluster.
+So we're going to need a *second round to completely balance this cluster*.

 These rounds happen consecutively until the balancer process detects that the cluster is as evenly distributed as possible.

-Typically, the Mongo ES handles initiating a chunk split.

-But the balancer is fully capable of performing splits.

-It will do so if it detects chunks that need to be split or as a part of defining chunk ranges for zone sharding.

-Now, zones are out of scope for this lesson.
+Typically, the *MongoS handles initiating a chunk split*.
+But the *balancer* is fully capable of performing splits.
+It will do so if it detects *chunks* that need to be split or as a part of defining *chunk ranges for zone sharding*.
+Now, *zones* are out of scope for this lesson.

 So just remember that the balancer can split chunks if needed.
 Now, there is a performance impact of migrating chunks.
 The balancer already has behavior built in to minimize workload disruption, such as the one chunk per shard limitation.
 To that end, MongoDB surfaces a number of methods for controlling the behavior of the balancer.
 You can start or stop the balancer at any time.

 If you stop the balancer in the middle of a round, then the balancer stops only after that balancing round completes.